-- Locking resources the resources the flow locks are injected into its components' instances (note that blocks can also lock resources, but they don't propagate them up or down).
-E.g. if a flow locks a resource with name 'res1', then all its components would have the field 'res1' which points to the locked resource. - Declaring outputs see TestBlock's outputs above.
+• Locking resources - the resources the flow locks are injected into its components' instances (note that blocks can also lock resources, but they don't propagate them up or down).
+E.g. if a flow locks a resource with name 'res1', then all its components would have the field 'res1' which points to the locked resource.

-• Setting initial data to the test flow - you can set initial data to the components of flows by writing:
+- Declaring outputs see TestBlock's outputs above. - Setting initial data to the test you can set initial data to the component and its sub-components by writing: